prolic/HumusAmqp/docs/articles/guides.rst

 :ref:`Getting started <getting-started>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An overview of HumusAmqpModule with a quick tutorial that helps you to get started
+An overview of HumusAmqp with a quick tutorial that helps you to get started
 with it.
 It should take about 20 minutes to read and study the provided
 code examples.